astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 I need a certificate on my containerised web servers to use encrypted websites.
 For this purpose, `docker-lamp` uses [Minica](https://github.com/jsha/minica).

-> Minica creates a root certificate the first time it is called, on which all certificates created on it are based.
+> Minica creates a root certificate the first time it is called, on which all further created certificates are based.

-##### Angabe im `Makefile`
+##### Specifications in the `Makefile

-Standardmäßig werden die im Makefile in der Variablen `MINICA_DEFAULT_DOMAINS` festgelegten Domains zertifiziert.
+By default, the domains specified in the variable `MINICA_DEFAULT_DOMAINS` in the Makefile are certified.

 ```
 ...